ashwintelmore/mytutor_frontend/README.md

 - [ ] inpost page should show hint for user to identyfy what meaning of green and red dates
 - [ ] after non loged user not correcty see the details of user or teacher
 - [ ] what after meeting over
+- [ ] after add go to created post link also add loading btn
+- [ ] afte completing payment by learner btn name should change to view payment
 - [ ]
 ##### post
 - [ ] all post api chages only for user